KleberVales/Exercicios-OCP-Java-21/README.md

 ### Making Decisions with the Ternary Operator

 #### 1. Grade classification
+* Implement a series of nested ternary operators to provide appropriate grading based on the student's grade
 ```java
 public class StudentClassification {
     public static void main(String[] args) {